plone/documentation/docs/install/manage-add-ons-packages.md

 -   Creates specified directories, if they do not exist.
 -   Installs Plone core packages and add-ons according `mx.ini`, `requirements.txt` and `constraint.txt`

-You can configure your Zope instance using `make` as described in section {ref}`manage-common-management-tasks-label`.
+You can configure your Zope instance as described in section {ref}`manage-common-management-tasks-label`.